-The documents of the statutory representative of a Organization, the agent to the statutory representative of a Organization, and the identity of a Organization shall be issued by a government agency.
+The documents of the statutory representative of an Organization, the agent to the statutory representative of an Organization, and the identity of an Organization shall be issued by a government agency.
 The RA shall validate the authenticity of the agent's assignment documents.